Read This Before You Hire an Independent Contractor

 - How long does the relationship continue?
 (In general, the longer the relationship continues, the more the worker looks like an employee.)

 - Is the person paid in the same manner as employees, e.g., biweekly?
 (Again, typically a “yes” indicates the person is an employee, but there may be instances where the independent contractor is paid in the same or similar manner.
 Here again, you will need to consider this factor in relation to all other factors.)

 - Is the worker prohibited or limited from hiring assistants?

 - Does the worker provide services only to your business?

 - Is there a written contract between the parties delineating their rights and responsibilities?

 - Can either the worker or the employer terminate the relationship at will?

-- Are you making any investment into the worker’s facilities or equipment?
+- Are you making any investment in the worker’s facilities or equipment?

 The more “yes” answers, the more likely that the government would consider the worker an employee, in which case you should rethink how you hire and pay people.
 Independent contractors can still be a valuable part of your staffing plan.
 Just be sure that they aren’t really employees in disguise.

 Learn more about the differences between employees and independent contractors in our upcoming webinar Independent Contractors: Avoiding Misclassification.
 Click the button below to register now!